tekknolagi/isdt/lecture-notes/2-vcs.md

 #### Saving changes for later

-The development workflow we've outlined so far---where you make a complete, self-contained change in the working tree, use `git add` to record that change in the index, and finally use `git commit` to save it to a commit---is sadly quite idealistic.
+The development workflow we've depicted so far---where you make a complete, self-contained change in the working tree, use `git add` to record that change in the index, and finally use `git commit` to save it to a commit---is sadly quite idealistic.
 In reality, you'll often find yourself juggling several tasks at once.
-For example, while refactoring some code, you may notice a preexisting bug that you want to investigate by checking out an older commit.
-But when you use your newfound `git checkout` skills to do so, you might see something like
+For example, while refactoring some code, you may notice a bug that you want to investigate by checking out an older commit.
+But upon using your newfound `git checkout` skills to do so, you might see something like this:
-this:

 ```console?prompt=$
 git checkout 2d6603026105